ronitreddy/DS-2002/Data_Project_2/Part_1/README.md

 ### Provided Files
 - `pi_data.sql`: SQL file used to generate the database schema.
 - `Data_Ingestion_and_Analysis.ipynb`: Jupyter Notebook containing the complete Python code used for data extraction, loading, and analysis.
-- `Database_Table_Contents.csv`: CSV file containing the data present in the database after code deployment.
+- `Database_Table_Contents.csv`: CSV file containing the data recorded in the database after the execution of the data ingestion process.
 - `Database_Table_Screenshot.png`: Screenshot verifying the consistent execution of data ingestion every minute.
 - `Data_Fields_Analysis.md`: Markdown file containing analysis of the remote data API's data fields and the observed changes over time.